The right persuasive speech topics should ignite your passions, which - in turn - should ignite the emotions of your audience members.

 The difference is that your persuasive speech will have to recognize ideas on the OTHER side of the issue.
-You must then effectively state ideas that support YOUR side of the argument, leading your audience to see that YOUR point of view is the correct one!
+You must then conclusively state ideas that support YOUR side of the argument, leading your audience to see that YOUR point of view is the correct one!

 If you are a little too 'fanatical' about a particular topic, you may not be able to weigh both sides of the issue enough to satisfy the curiosity of audience members.
-As a result, focusing only on the most highly discussed issues of the day - about which many of your audience members may already have strong opinions - may not be the best idea.
+As a result, focusing only on the most highly discussed aspects of the day - about which many of your audience members may already have strong opinions - may not be the best idea.

 For example, if you enjoy reading in your spare time, think about convincing audience members to pick up a text by the author of your choice.

 Move on to some of your recent experiences.
 If you went on an exotic vacation before the start of the last term, try to persuade your listeners to visit the same area.

 If you want to choose important persuasive speech topics, think about those that are so frequently ignored by the media.
 Most people often overlook issues like food stamps and speed limits that have been a part of our society for years.

 Once you have made your list of potential persuasive speech topics, you are ready to make a final selection.